Skip to content

 Oasis Charitable Trust is a family of organisations running community Hubs providing holistic support to the communities we serve.
 Our work includes our Academies programme, youthwork, Chaplaincy services & churches, anti human traffiking campaigning through STOP THE TRAFFIK, Higher Education courses through Oasis College and supported housing through Oasis Aquila Housing.

-The Presbyterian Church In Ireland [Charity number: NI104483]
+The Presbyterian Church in Ireland [Charity number: NI104483]

 Comment on matters of public importance from a Biblical perspective, issue statements on church policy relevant to the public domain.
 Maintain relationships with local, regional and national government, make representations and respond to consultations on relevant issues.
 Develop relationships with other Church bodies, charities, secular organisations and civic society.
 Monitor inter-church bodies of which the Presbyterian Church in Ireland is a member.
 Provide nominations to education and other state bodies where the Church is a stakeholder.
 Select, train and develop full and part-time ministers, offer pastoral care to them and their families.
 Select, train and support deaconesses and oversee their deployment.
 Maintain and manage Union Theological College, a third-level institution and a recognised College of Queen’s University, Belfast.
 Provide a conciliation service for church members.
 Resource presbyteries and congregations in worship; discipleship, nurture & teaching, pastoral care, world mission; and evangelism, outreach and good relations in the community and workplace.
 Enable the development of ministry among: youth and children; women; young adults; families.
 Provide marriage and counselling services.
 Provide support for local congregations in finance, health & safety and personnel issues.
 Develop strategic priorities in all-age mission in Ireland.
 Enable new church development and church planting.
 Support chaplaincy services in the Forces, Healthcare, Prisons, Universities and Colleges.
 Undertake overseas mission, develop partnerships with overseas Churches, send personnel overseas.
 Promote world development issues and facilitate thinking on issues of global concern.
 Deliver a social witness service to the wider community in partnership with appropriate organisations.
 Undertake policy development and administration of the Taking Care programme for the protection of children and vulnerable adults.
 Support a ministry to those with hearing impairment.